DETAILED ACTION

 Almarza discloses a quantitative systems biology (QSP) model to determine the effect of a cholesterol-lowering drugs on the biological and physiological mechanisms related to atherosclerotic plaque progression (abstract) (Figure 8).
 The QSP model can be used for stratified medicine (pg.
 6908, col. 2, para.
 2).

-receiving non-invasively obtained data related to a plaque from each patient in a cohort of patients with known or suspected atherosclerotic cardiovascular disease;
+receiving non-invasively obtained imaging data related to a plaque from each actual patient in a cohort of actual patients with known or suspected atherosclerotic cardiovascular disease;

 Almarza teaches using physiological characteristics from 1,000 virtual patients related to atherosclerotic plaque to simulate the sensitivity of plaque growth and statin response to physiological conditions such as characteristics of blood flow and geometry of the artery (pg.
 6908, col. 2, para.
 2).

-However, Almarza does not teach that the physiological parameters are received from non-invasively obtained data.
+However, Almarza does not teach that the physiological parameters are received from non-invasively obtained imaging data of actual patients.

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the instant invention to have parameterized the QSP model of Almarza with the predicted biological properties/analytes of Buckler because Buckler states that biological properties/analytes are obtained advantageously through non-invasive methods [136].
-Buckler also states that their methods advantageously utilize radiological imagining to produce surrogate measures for predicting clinical outcome or guiding treatment [136].
+It would have been prima facie obvious to have parameterized the QSP model of Almarza with the predicted biological properties/analytes acquired from non-invasive imaging data of real patients in a cohort as taught by Buckler.
+Buckler states that biological properties/analytes are obtained advantageously through non-invasive methods [136], which advantageously utilizes radiological imagining to produce surrogate measures for predicting clinical outcome or guiding treatment [136].

-One of ordinary skill in the art would have had a reasonable expectation of success because Buckler states that CCTA has been established for evaluation of coronary atherosclerotic plaques [50] and because Buckler states that imaging phenotypes can be correlated with large-scale genomic and proteomic analyses which has potential to impact therapy strategies by creating more deterministic and patient-specific prognostics as well as measurements of response to drugs [17].
+There would have been a reasonable expectation of success because Buckler states that CCTA has been established for evaluation of coronary atherosclerotic plaques [50] and because imaging phenotypes can be correlated with large-scale genomic and proteomic analyses which has potential to impact therapy strategies by creating more deterministic and patient-specific prognostics as well as measurements of response to drugs [17].
 Therefore, the combination of Buckler and Almarza would provide non-invasive clinical parameter measurements that could be used to create patient-specific prognostic model in relation to predicting treatment response to drugs.

-accessing a systems biology model of atherosclerotic cardiovascular disease, wherein the systems biology model includes disease-associated pathway activation data or disease-associated molecule levels, or both, for each pathway or molecule in the systems biology model, respectively;
+accessing a systems biology model of atherosclerotic cardiovascular disease, wherein the systems biology model has been trained with disease-associated pathway activation data or disease-associated molecule levels, or both, for each pathway or molecule in the systems biology model, respectively;

 The instant specification defines “systems biology model” as “a model that is used to represent a set of interconnected biological pathways potentially used to simulate changes across those pathways under defined conditions” (pg.
 11, lines 1-3).
 Biological pathways are defined in the specification as “a series of actions among molecules that leads to a certain product or a change” (pg.
 12, lines 4-5).